kasumaz/AdultOLgenesis/README.md

 Raw cytoscape cluego file to follow.

-**Ranking of transcriptional cues and gene regulatory network reconstruction**
+# **Ranking of transcriptional cues and gene regulatory network reconstruction - Online Extension to Figure 4**

 The analysis had disclosed major classes of protein present in earlier oligodendroglial lineage cells, notably with mid-proliferative cell stages featuring abundant expression of transcriptional cues.
 Therefore, the expression of TFs (including transcriptional adapters, transcription cofactors) was further explored taking into account their common expression in both the oligodendroglial and neuron lineages.
 To this end, an analysis was performed by compiling genes in all oligodendroglial clone clusters and compared with the proneuronal clones.
 The numerous and abundant TFs particularly at the mid stages as described above, TFs that are further enriched in the OL lineage and TFs common to both OL and neuron lineages were explored.
 Corresponding genes were prioritized based on the GeneMania-derived genetic and physical interaction analysis.
 This step aids determining the effects of perturbing a given TF and its impact of adjacent genes based on genetic, proteomic and simulated data of known TF-target gene interactions and protein-protein interactions (see Materials and Methods).
 This procedure allows correlating genes and gene-network interactions to functional relevance from multiple studies that forms the background data that outlines the different stages and TF expression across the oligodendroglial lineage.
 Prioritizing TFs was done by applying the ‘heat diffusion’ algorithm that tests the input query data and the functional interaction of each gene propagation across the network.
 Strongly interactive nodes in the network are uncovered and allow creation of subnetworks, allowing filtering of nodes with lower functional relevance.
 This was applied for both physical and genetic interactions (see figure below) and identified TFs with functional weighting.
 Using these parameters and additional topological interpretations as described in Materials and Methods were computed for representing the key TFs.